bobbylight/RSTALanguageSupport/readme.txt

      parameters will have a drop-down list of fields and local variables of the proper type for that parameter.
 This feature is currently very limited and only suggests parameters with exactly the right type (no subtypes).
-     This will be improved in th enext release.
+     This will be improved in the next release.
    - Generics support is implemented, but may be buggy.
+   - Ctrl+Shift+O (Cmd+Shift+O on OS X) opens "Go to Member" popup.

 5. JavaScript
    - Embedded Rhino parser (v1.7R3) for squiggle underlining syntax errors.
    - Auto-completion for variables and functions in the current source file, derived from the parser above.
-Scope is currently ignored.
-   -
+Completion choices are based on the type of the variable.
+Scope is honored.
+   - Ctrl+Shift+O (Cmd+Shift+O on OS X) opens "Go to Member" popup.

 6. JSP
    -